adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP54CERT1
 Certificate of less than one academic year in History.
-Cert. less than one academic yr in History.
+Cert. <1 academic yr in History.

 CIP54CERT2
 Certificate of at least one but less than two academic years in History.
-Cert. at least one but less than two academicyrs in History.
+Cert. >1<2 academicyrs in History.

 CIP54ASSOC
 Associate degree in History.
 Assoc. deg. in History.

 CIP54CERT4
-Award of more than two but less than four academic years in History.
+Award of at least two but less than four academic years in History.
-Award more than two but less than four academicyrs in History.
+Award >2<4 academicyrs in History.

 CIP54BACHL
 Bachelor's degree in History.